mohamedelsaid056/MVC.bookifyapp.aspdotnet/README.md

 # Bookify

-Bookify is a web application built with ASP.NET Core that manages book rentals and user accounts.
+Bookify is a robust ASP.NET Core web application designed for managing book rentals.
+It features user authentication, book management, and an automated rental system.
+With integrated Hangfire for background jobs, Serilog for logging, and support for WhatsApp and email notifications, Bookify offers a comprehensive solution for libraries or book rental services.

 ## Features